Skip to content

 🎯 Key Takeaways

-• TypeVar lets you write reusable utilities where the return type mirrors the input type — without it, you'd be forced to use Any, which silences the type checker entirely and removes all safety.
+• TypeVar (or the Python 3.12 type parameter syntax) lets you write reusable utilities where the return type mirrors the input type — without it, you'd be forced to use Any, which silences the type checker entirely.

-• Add mypy to your CI pipeline as a required check: type hints written without a checker running are documentation, not safety.
+• Add mypy (and pyright) to your CI pipeline as required checks: type hints written without a checker running are documentation, not safety.
 The two are very different things.

 ⚠ Common Mistakes to Avoid